jbladant/ORCA2-demonstrator/Paleo_Earth.md

 # Tutorial for creating Paleo Earth

 This tutorial allows you to run an Early Eocene (~ 55 Ma) NEMO simulation.
-The bathymetry follows that provided by the model intercomparison project focussing on the Early Eocene ([**DeepMIP**](https://www.deepmip.org/deepmip-eocene/)).
+The bathymetry follows that provided by the model intercomparison project focusing on the Early Eocene ([**DeepMIP**](https://www.deepmip.org/deepmip-eocene/)).
 Details about the boundary conditions can be found [**here**](https://gmd.copernicus.org/articles/10/889/2017/) and the first results of this exercise are documented [**here**](https://cp.copernicus.org/articles/17/203/2021/cp-17-203-2021.html).
 This training guide is based on a modified global ORCA2 grid with displaced poles to accommodate the different global land/sea mask.
-The nominal resolution is 2° with enhancement in the equatorial band up to 0.5° resolution at the equator).
+The nominal resolution is 2° with enhancement in the equatorial band up to 0.5° resolution.

 ## 2. Files provided

-All of the boundary conditions files, adapted for the Early Eocene when necessary, are provided.
+All of the boundary conditions files, adapted for the Early Eocene when necessary, are provided in the Zenodo repository.
-All necessary namelists to run the model are provided.
+All necessary namelists needed to run the model are also provided.
-(if time allows it) Modified sources (to run with PISCES adapted for the paleo) are provided.

 These files are archived in PALEORCA2_demonstrator_forcings.tar.gz.
 Copy this zipped tarball to your HPC and extract the content